San Francisco Bay Area Region, CA Land for Sale

 San Francisco Bay Area Region, CA Land Information

-LandWatch features thousands of farms, ranches and other rural acreage for sale in California's San Francisco Bay Area region, including farms, ranches, land for homesites, land auctions and more.
-Based on recent LandWatch data, the San Francisco Bay Area region of California ranks ninth in the state for its total acreage currently for sale.
-LandWatch recently had over $3 billion of farms, ranches and other rural acreage for sale in California's San Francisco Bay Area region.
-These land listings comprise more than 37,000 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $3.0 million.
+LandWatch showcases thousands of rural property, ranches, farms and hunting land for sale in the San Francisco Bay Area region of California, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, California's San Francisco Bay Area region ranks 10th in the state for its total acreage currently for sale.
+Recent internal data records more than $3 billion of farms, ranches and other rural acreage for sale in the San Francisco Bay Area region of California.
+This covers more than 45,000 acres of rural land and property for sale.
+The average price of land and ranches for sale here is $2.7 million.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in California's San Francisco Bay Area region.
-Plus, sign up for our land-for-sale email alerts and never miss out on a new listing in California's San Francisco Bay Area region again!
-Visit LandWatch's California land for sale page to browse more listings for sale throughout the Land of Milk and Honey.
+Plus, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters the San Francisco Bay Area region of California!
+Visit LandWatch's California land for sale page to browse more listings for sale throughout California.

 The San Francisco Bay Area of California is the most populated area in northern California.
 The area is filled with attractions, landmarks, coastal mountain ranges and beautiful coast lines.
 Marin County is the northern area of this region and the county forms a large, southward-facing peninsula, with the Pacific Ocean to the west, San Pablo Bay, and San Francisco Bay to the east, and ? across the Golden Gate ? the city of San Francisco to the south.
 Marin County's northern border is with Sonoma County.